-These pumpkin spice cupcakes with marshmallow frosting use my beloved pumpkin cupcake/muffin recipe as the base.
-(The same base you’ll see in these pumpkin cheesecake muffins!)
+These are pumpkin spice cupcakes with marshmallow frosting.
 Top these flavorful cupcakes with thick & creamy marshmallow frosting that’s made with store-bought marshmallow creme.
-Pumpkin and marshmallow is a divine flavor duo that elegantly pairs spice and sweet.
+Pumpkin and marshmallow make a divine flavor duo that elegantly pairs spice and sweet.
 If desired, swap the marshmallow frosting with the caramel frosting used on apple spice cupcakes or try the cinnamon frosting used on these banana cupcakes.

 Tell Me About These Pumpkin Spice Cupcakes with Marshmallow Frosting